vogelito/glacierprotocol/_docs/withdrawal/preparation.md

 ---
 title: Preparation
-description: Learn how to set up to withdrawal Bitcoin using Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to set up to withdraw funds using CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 redirect_from: /docs/withdrawal/
 ---